King University

 Private university in Bristol, Tennessee, U.S.

 King University is a Presbyterian-affiliated private university in Bristol, Tennessee, United States.
 Founded in 1867, King is independently governed with covenant affiliations to the Presbyterian Church (USA) and the Evangelical Presbyterian Church (EPC).

 History

-In April 1866, the Holston Presbytery assembled at the old Pleasant Grove Church in Bristol, Tenn., to establish a Christian college.
-The college was built on 25 acre of land in Bristol that had been donated by Reverend James King, in whose honor it is named.
-The first classes were offered in August 1867.
+In April 1866, the Holston Presbytery assembled at the old Pleasant Grove Church in Bristol, Tennessee, to establish a college under the Presbyterian Church of the United States (PCUS).
+Reverend James King, a local minister, donated 25 acres of land and 3 buildings to be used for this purpose.
+Opening as Bristol High School, the first classes were offered in August 1867.
+After receiving a charter from Tennessee, the institution was renamed to King College, in honor of Reverend James King.